 Due to the wavelength that the laser operates at, the pulsed dye laser is able to effectively treat the affected area without harming the surrounding skin.
 This is demonstrated in the following video where Dr. Roy G. Geronemus is able to pop the red balloon with the laser without affecting the white balloon.

-“Treating port-wine stain birthmarks using dynamic optical coherence tomography-guided settings” Journal of the Americans Academy of Dermatology [Accepted]
+“Treating port-wine stain birthmarks using dynamic optical coherence tomography-guided settings.”
+J Am Acad Dermatol.
+2019 Aug 1

 “Avoiding General Anesthesia in Treating Port-Wine Stains in Infants to Avoid Neurotoxic Events-Reply.”
 JAMA Dermatology, 2019 July 3